Earewien/godot-yet-another-behavior-tree/README.md

 Some well-known properties are already fed by the root tree during execution :
 - `delta` : the float value of delta from *process* or *physics process* (depending on root tree process mode).

+A blackboard can also be reset using `reset` method.
+This method will erase all blackboard content, except well-known properties.
+The initial data is also restored after resetting the blackboard.

 ![image](documentation/assets/nodes/btblackboard.png)

 🔑 Properties list: